SOHAM5128/Netflix-Clone/README.md

 # 🎬 Netflix Landing Page Clone

 A **responsive Netflix-inspired landing page** built using **HTML5, CSS3, and Vanilla JavaScript (ES6 Modules)**.
-This project recreates the modern Netflix homepage with a clean UI, smooth interactions, and a fully responsive layout across desktop, tablet, and mobile devices.
+This project recreates Netflix's modern landing page with a clean user interface, smooth interactions, and a fully responsive design across desktop, tablet, and mobile devices.

 > ⚠️ **Disclaimer:** This project is created for educational purposes only and is not affiliated with or endorsed by Netflix.